Tire Buying Guide Introduction

 If you’re unsure about the minimum tire load rating or payload or passenger limits for your vehicle, check the tire sticker on the driver’s door pillar (or in the glove box for vehicles made before 2006).
 Then present your expected load and road condition factors to the tire salesperson before talk about size or price.

-Avoid the trendy looks if you don’t need them
+Tire Buying Guide: Avoid the trendy looks if you don’t need them

 Not all trucks are for off-roading

 The next hottest trend is retrofitting trucks and SUVs with extra-large wheels and low-profile tires (less sidewall distance between the wheel and the tread).
-Like off-road tires, this combination provides a very harsh ride.
+Like off-road tires, this combination provides a harsh ride.
 Plus, the larger wheels decrease braking ability, slow acceleration, cause faster suspension wear and can decrease overall stability.
 And, since there’s less rubber between the tread and the wheel, the wheels experience more damage when they hit potholes.

-Know when to buy new tires
+Tire Buying Guide: Know when to buy new tires

 Measure your tread with a gauge